European Birds of Passage - An Empirical Legal Theory of Temporary Labour Migration in Europe

 The E-BoP project triangulates the results of a systematic analysis of legal documents with quantitative analysis of the phenomena at stake to explore the real-world meaning of concepts upon which the legal regulation of temporary labour migration in the EU is construed.

-Broader Implications
+Broader Impact

-As such, the ambition of E-BoP extends beyond the field of labour and social rights and into other legal disciplines and branches of social sciences.
+As such, the ambition of E-BoP extends beyond the field of labour and social rights, and into other legal disciplines and branches of social sciences.
 Considering how the legal construction influences employment statistics, leading to the undercounting of temporary labour migrants, the project challenges the societal perception of reality.

 Financiële details & Tijdlijn